 Pigs in a Blanket with Cheese

 - 1 (14-ounce) package Hillshire Farms Lit’l Smokies sausages

 - 1 (8-ounce) package refrigerated crescent rolls

 - 2 Tablespoons parmesan cheese , shredded or grated

-  - In a small bowl, mix together garlic powder, and melted butter and set
+- In a small bowl, mix together garlic powder and melted butter.

-  aside.
 Place sausages on a paper towel-lined plate.

 - Unroll crescent dough.
-Using a pizza cutter or sharp knife, cut along
+Using a pizza cutter or sharp knife, cut along perforated lines.

-  perforated lines.
 Cut each triangle into 3 smaller triangles.

 - Slice each cheese slice into 8 pieces.